-- More than 400 bicycle accidents occur annually in the Orlando area, including several fatal bike crashes.
+- More than 400 bicycle accidents occur annually, including several fatal bike crashes.

-- About 500 motorcycle crashes occur yearly in the Orlando area, including more than 25 fatal motorcycle accidents.
+- About 500 motorcycle crashes occur yearly, including more than 25 fatal motorcycle accidents.

 - More than 500 pedestrians suffer injuries in Orlando accidents each year, with at least 50 resulting in death.